-This multifaceted offense was pivotal in SMU’s strategy, keeping the Memphis defense on its heels throughout the game.
-Despite the loss, Memphis had a formidable performance, particularly from quarterback Seth Henigan, who passed for an impressive 402 yards.
+This multifaceted offense was pivotal in Southern Methodist’s strategy, keeping Memphis’ defense on its heels throughout the game.
+Despite the loss, Memphis had a formidable performance, particularly from quarterback Seth Henigan; he passed for an impressive 402 yards.
 However, the Tigers’ efforts were hampered by a costly fumble and a missed PAT, which ultimately proved decisive in the close contest.
 The game was a rollercoaster of momentum shifts.
 SMU established an early lead with a 43-yard touchdown pass from Stone to RJ Maryland.
+Memphis responded with a 27-yard touchdown reception by Demeer Blankumsee but struggled to contain the Mustangs’ versatile offense.

 Photo Cred: SMU

-Memphis responded with a 27-yard touchdown reception by DeMeer Blankumsee but struggled to contain SMU’s versatile offense.
-The Mustangs’ defense, known for its efficiency, lived up to its reputation, successfully applying pressure and creating critical turnovers.
-Cameron Robertson’s sack and Ahmad Walker’s fumble recovery were highlights, showcasing SMU’s defensive prowess.
+SMU’s defense, known for its efficiency, lived up to its reputation by successfully applying pressure and creating critical turnovers.
+Cameron Robertson’s sack and Ahmad Walker’s fumble recovery were the highlights, showcasing Southern Methodist’s defensive prowess.
 As the game entered its final quarter, tension mounted.
 SMU held a slim lead, but Memphis refused to back down, answering every Mustang score with one of their own.

-The Tigers’ final push, a 20-yard touchdown pass from Henigan to Blankumsee, brought them within striking distance, but it was too little, too late.
-SMU’s victory was a testament to their balanced attack and strategic playmaking.
+The Tigers’ final push, a 20-yard touchdown pass from Henigan to Blankumsee, brought them within striking distance.
+However, it was too little, too late.
+Southern Methodist’s victory was a testament to their balanced attack and strategic playmaking.
 With this win, the Mustangs avenged their previous losses to Memphis and solidified their position as a formidable force in the conference.

 Coach Rhett Lashlee praised his team’s resilience and ability to execute under pressure.
 “Our team showed tremendous character today,” Lashlee said.
 “This win is a statement about our growth and our determination to compete at the highest level.”